wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 When designing contracts, it's crucial to only trust information contained within your contract or a VAA.
 Relying on information from a relayer could expose you to untrusted input attacks.

-Advanced strategies can involve having relayers perform untrusted off-chain computation, which is passed into the destination contract.
-These strategies can optimize gas costs but can also create attack vectors if not used correctly.
+Advanced strategies can involve relayers performing untrusted off-chain computation passed into the destination contract.
+These strategies can optimize gas costs but also create attack vectors if not used correctly.

-In summary, the design of a relayer should ensure there's a single, deterministic way that messages in your protocol can be processed.
+In summary, the design of a relayer should ensure that there's a single, deterministic way to process messages in your protocol.
 In an optimally designed protocol, relayers should have a 'correct' implementation, mirroring "crank turner" processes used elsewhere in blockchain.

 ## Client-side Relaying

-Client-side relaying relies on user-facing front ends, such as a webpage or a wallet, to carry out the complete cross-chain process.
+Client-side relaying relies on user-facing front ends, such as a webpage or a wallet, to complete the cross-chain process.

-### Key Features
+**Key Features**

-- **Cost-Efficiency** - Users only pay for the transaction fee for the second transaction, eliminating any additional costs.
+- **Cost-Efficiency** - users only pay the transaction fee for the second transaction, eliminating any additional costs
-- **No Backend Infrastructure** - The process is completely client-based, eliminating the need for a backend relaying infrastructure.
+- **No Backend Infrastructure** - the process is completely client-based, eliminating the need for a backend relaying infrastructure

-### Implementation
+**Implementation**

 Users themselves carry out the three steps of the cross-chain process: